-So..what could be more fitting for St Patricks’s Day than these Guinness brownies?
-The recipe I came across used whisky in the glaze, but I didn’t have any.
+So..what could be more fitting for St Patricks’s Day than these fudgy Guinness brownies?
+The recipe uses whisky in the glaze, but I didn’t have any.
 I always have a bottle of Baileys in the cupboard though, so I thought that would be a perfect substitute.

 So here is my version of the recipe.
 They are without a doubt the most decadent brownies I’ve ever made.
-The brownies are so fudgy & rich, it almost feels like you are eating a chocolate truffle.
+The brownies are so fudgy & rich, it’s actually like eating a chocolate truffle.

-The glaze is quite something.
-It’s sweet, salty & the Baileys comes through well but never overpowering.
+In my opinion, the glaze is the star of the recipe.
+It’s sweet, salty & the Baileys and Guinness reduction (don’t be alarmed, it’s not complicated to make) comes through but it isn’t overpowering.
 It’s a major treat in itself.
-One to definitely try poured over vanilla ice cream.
+I can only imagine how insane it would be poured over ice cream.
 This could be addictive..

 Guinness Brownies with Salted Caramel Baileys Glaze adapted from The Baker Chick

 Makes 12-16 Brownies – I tend to cut them into smaller pieces than I usually do – they are rich!

 300g caster sugar

 2 Tbsp water

 60ml Baileys Irish Cream